Clean Code: Variables

 - Use names such as source and destination instead of a1 and a2

 - Avoid using noise words such as String, Data, List, Object, Table, Variable.
-They don’t add anything to the value of the name and may confuse if what is name StringTable is neither a String nor a Table.
+They don’t add anything to the value of the name and may confuse if what is name StringTable is neither a String or a Table.

-Use words that can be pronounced and avoid abbreviations.
+Use words that can be pronounced and avoid abbreviations

-Make the variable searchable.
+Make the variable searchable

 There are times where you need to use the IDE’s search facility to find a variable.
 If you assume that the variable has a name related to its function it is much easier to find.
 So this means ensuring that you spell it correctly, avoid single letter variables and name it sensibly.

 It is no longer necessary to use the Hungarian Notation as the IDE enforces types thus most errors are detected before compile type and it makes it easier to change the type of the variable if the name does not include the type.
-For example: we have the variable: String phoneNumberInt and the variable type has changed to String but the variable name implies that its an int.
+For example, we have the variable: String phoneNumberInt and the variable type has changed to String but the variable name implies that it’s an int.

 Encode the implementation of the interface